PetraOleum/2016-Notes/Cellular Regulation.markdown

 [^Crappyantibodies]: Note that large numbers of antibodies don't recognise the right proteins, so need to validate it.
 Is the protein reported the right size?

+In Western blotting you run the protein sample in a gel, then transfer it to a membrane, wash the membrane off, and then detect using fluorescent antibodies.
+Western blotting is quantitative, not so much qualitative.

 #### Immunohistochemistry

 IHC.
 Visualising protein location on tissue sections on glass slides.
 Sometimes the slide may have frozen tissue, sometimes it can be formaldehyde preserved&mdash;some antibodies don't work in some conditions.
+IHC can show protein distribution within a cell, e.g.

 Example: Expression of PCNA shows proliferating cells.

+This is qualitative, not quantitative.

 #### Cell culture

 Real animals &gt; Explanted tissues &gt; Cell culture, because cell culture cannot be expected to behave like real animals.
 However, expirements in cell culture can do more (ethically and practically) than animals.
 Explanted tissues provide a middle ground.

+### Cell type specific marks for identification

+Different cell types express a unique subset of surface markers/cytosolic proteins.
+IF/IHC staining with a panel of markers you can identify cell types in tissues.

+For example, markers in endothelial cells from less mature to more mature: CD133, CD34, CD31, vWF.

+Related: BRDU is a nucleotide analogue that gets incorporated into replicating DNA, so can be used to detect replicating cells.
+This only marks cells using S phase.
+Stains green.

+Phosphohistidane H3?
+Stains red.
+Stains only during M phase.

 ## Footnotes